 Applicants have a six week window to sign up to the Update Service, four weeks prior to your application being submitted to the DBS and two weeks after the issue date on your Disclosure Certificate.

-If your DBS checks holds new information, British Judo will request a copy of your Disclosure certificate from the DBS and follow the Positive Disclosure policy.
+If your DBS checks holds new information, British Judo will request you to provide a copy of your Disclosure certificate from the DBS and follow the Positive Disclosure policy.